Agent-SAMA: State-Aware Mobile Assistant: Evaluation

-\textbf{Evaluation Metrics.} App tasks are inherently open-ended and do not always allow a strict binary success criterion~\cite{wang2025mobile}.
+{\bf Cross-app benchmarks.} App tasks are inherently open-ended and do not always allow a strict binary success criterion~\cite{wang2025mobile}.
 Therefore, following prior work~\cite{wang2025mobile, Liu_2025, wang2024mobile_agent_v2, wang2025_mobile_agent_v}, we rely on human evaluation using the task-specific rubrics provided by Mobile-Eval-E. We then manually adapt the rubrics for SPA-Bench.
-During human evaluation, the first two authors assess the task outcomes separately.
+The first two authors assess the task outcomes separately.
 In the event of disagreement, the third author serves as the deciding vote to resolve any conflicts.
 We evaluate \tool using five metrics.

-\begin{itemize}[ leftmargin=12pt] \item \textbf{Success Rate (SR)} measures the percentage of tasks that are completed successfully~\cite{chen2025spabench}. \item \textbf{Satisfaction Score (SS)} quantifies the proportion of rubrics fulfilled for each task, providing a finer-grained view of partial task completion.
-(Rubric examples are provided in Appendix ~\ref{app:rubrics}.) \item \textbf{Action Accuracy (AA)} captures how closely the agent’s executed actions align with the human reference trajectory, computed as the ratio of correctly matched steps. \item \textbf{Termination Rate (TR)} reflects the percentage of tasks that terminate unsuccessfully.
-Following the definition in Mobile-Agent-E~\cite{wang2025mobile}, this includes exits to the home screen, closing the app, or entering unrecoverable states before task completion. \item \textbf{Recovery Success (RS)}, which evaluates the performance of GUI agent's recovery ability, and is defined as the percentage of failed subtasks that are successfully recovered. \end{itemize}
+\begin{itemize}[ leftmargin=12pt] \item \textbf{Success Rate (SR)} measures the percentage of tasks that are completed successfully~\cite{chen2025spabench}. \item \textbf{Satisfaction Score (SS)} quantifies the proportion of rubrics fulfilled for each task, providing a finer-grained view of partial task completion. \item \textbf{Action Accuracy (AA)} captures how closely the agent’s executed actions align with the human reference trajectory, computed as the ratio of correctly matched steps. \item \textbf{Termination Rate (TR)} reflects the percentage of tasks that terminate unsuccessfully.
+Following the definition in Mobile-Agent-E~\cite{wang2025mobile}, this includes exits to the home screen, closing the app, or entering unrecoverable states before task completion. \item \textbf{Recovery Success (RS)} evaluates the performance of GUI agent's recovery ability, and is defined as the percentage of failed subtasks that are successfully recovered. \end{itemize}

+{\bf Single-app benchmark.} AndroidWorld includes an automated evaluation script that verifies task correctness.
+We also use \textbf{Success Rate (RS)} as the primary metric, where a task is considered successful only if the final UI state precisely matches the expected outcome.